-4.14.
+4.13.
 Taxation Expense (T)

-The Regulator will accept the current corporate tax rate of 28% (t) (to be adjusted if amended by the National Treasury) adjusted for a proportional Transnet Group taxation rate for the period.
-As the current corporate structure of Transnet enables the Group to offset profits of one operating division against losses elsewhere, a taxation allowance granted to the NPA may result in increased regulated tax revenue, whilst a reduced taxation liability exists on a group level.
-A proportional tax rate, based on the assumption that the NPA is treated as an operating division, as opposed to a subsidiary of Transnet Group, will be calculated and corrected through the claw back mechanism.
-The effective rate will be calculated as a ratio of the Transnet taxation liability due under the current corporate structure to a calculated Transnet Group tax liability under an assumption of subsidiaries based on the before tax profits as published annually in the Audited Transnet Group Annual Financial Statements.
+The Regulator will accept the current corporate tax rate of 28% (t) (to be adjusted if amended by the National Treasury) if the NPA is corporatized from a division of Transnet, into a subsidiary or stand-alone entity.
+If not, the Equitable Tax Rate, as outlined below, will be utilised.

+As the current corporate structure of Transnet enables the Group to offset profits of one operating division against losses elsewhere, a taxation allowance based on the corporate tax rate granted to the NPA may result in excess revenue, if large losses incurred by other divisions result in lower taxes payable by the Group.
+An equitable tax rate, based on the assumption that the NPA is still an operating division, as opposed to a subsidiary of the Transnet Group, will be calculated and corrected through the claw back mechanism.